Vivekanand-R/AI-Product-Framework/AI Valuation Models/README.md

 4. Distracted by new trends.
 Filter noise from real opportunities, guiding back to strategic focus without dropping enthusiasm.
 To stay on the trends and focus on the vision.

-Example: Meta’s Pivot to the Metaverse: While immersive environments are intriguing, Meta's heavy investment in VR/AR metaverse spaces diverted focus from core product improvements.
+Example: Pivot to the Metaverse: While immersive environments are intriguing, Meta's heavy investment in VR/AR metaverse spaces diverted focus from core product improvements.
 Adoption lagged, early hardware reviews underwhelmed, and real user traction is still elusive.
-Meanwhile, competitors captured attention elsewhere.
+Meanwhile, competitors captured attention elsewhere at that time.

 5. Product-Market Fit is a Moving Target - Continuously validate fit, not assuming it's locked in.
 Good for the products.